gigiyy/moneymover/README.md

 * Debit - money debit from account to external source
 * Credit - money credited to account from external source

-### UserService
-represents the external User service, used to retrieve user information

-### User
-presents customer to the application.

-### FXService
-represents an external Fx Service, retrieve the Fx rate for currency conversions

-### Rate
-the exchange rate if the transfer includes currency conversion too.

-### Currency
-the currency info of certain account